 Philosophy of Fine Arts

 The expression of the arts is a reflection of the nature and character of a creative God.
-Beauty is an attribute of God, and is therefore a theological, objective concept—not one of personal preference.
-Beauty needs no justification other than the fact that that which is beautiful brings glory to God.
-All beauty is God’s beauty wherever it is found.
+Beauty is an attribute of God and is therefore, a theological, objective concept—not one of personal preference.
+Beauty needs no justification other than the fact that what is beautiful, brings glory to God.
+All beauty is God’s beauty, wherever it is found.
 Beauty is linked to goodness and truth in a Trinitarian fashion.
-The concept of beauty cannot be apprehended apart from its connection to goodness and truth, truth cannot be understood without its connection to goodness and beauty, and goodness cannot be comprehended except in its relationship with truth and beauty.
+The concept of beauty cannot be apprehended apart from its connection to goodness and truth.
+Truth cannot be understood without its connection to goodness and beauty.
+Goodness cannot be comprehended except in its relationship with truth and beauty.